algorandfoundation/algokit-fullstack-template/CONTRIBUTING.md

 1. Open the command palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Windows/Linux) and type `> Run Task`
 2. Select the task you want to run
-3. It will be generated for you under the .playground folder
+3. It will be generated for you under the playground folder

-To cleanup the .playground folder run dedicated cleanup task.
+To cleanup the playground folder run dedicated cleanup task.

 ## Contributing